-Susan McLeary of Passionflower thinks outside the vase.
+Floral designer Susan McLeary thinks outside the vase.
 She creates imaginative arrangements, always with exciting dimension and an artist’s awareness color and textures.
-A look at McLeary’s Instagram feed (@passionflowersue), also shows her extraordinary skill with succulent jewelry and floral wearables—the techniques for which she shares in her book The Art of Wearable Flowers (Chronicle Books, 2020).
+A look at her Instagram feed (@passionflowersue), also shows her extraordinary skill with succulent jewelry and floral wearables—the techniques for which she shares in her book The Art of Wearable Flowers (Chronicle Books, 2020).

 In the arrangements that follow, originally created for Flower magazine’s Jan/Feb 2018 issue, McLeary marries the luxe textures of succulents, ranunculus, and hellebores with a rich palette that looks forward to spring.

 McLeary used succulents, ranunculus, hellebores, scabiosas, sweet peas, and fritillaria in a riot of rich colors to give this mantel arrangement height and her guests a topic of discussion.

 The designer enjoys finding new mediums for her flowers, such as jewelry or even furniture, like this glass coffee table.